 Your cart - 0 items

-Sexual Empowerment 5 min read
+Sexual Journey 4 min read

 Featured

-Women’s anatomy has been studied less than men’s anatomy.
-Not only is there less scientific knowledge, but common knowledge about women’s anatomy is also lacking.
+Female anatomy has been studied less than male anatomy.
+Not only is there less scientific knowledge, but common knowledge about our anatomy is also lacking.
+In media, we often find references to penises and testicles in slang jokes or pop culture references, but the same is not done for vulvas and clitorises.

-What does this mean for women?
+What does this mean for female-bodied people?

 70% of women surveyed were able to recognize male genitalia correctly.
 Only ⅓ of these women were able to identify six parts of female genitalia, while only 50% correctly identified the vagina.